 Ingredients Used: 2 - Organic Cocoa Beans, Organic Cane Sugar

-Allergy Information: No added soy lecithin or extra cocoa butter, dairy, nuts, or anything else.
+Allergy Information: No added soy lecithin or extra cocoa butter, dairy, nuts, or anything else

-"Our introduction to fine-quality chocolate came one day in the summer of 2013 while watching a cooking show on television which featured organic chocolate.
+When we asked Clyo Howard and Beryl Wells Hamilton of Meadowlands Chocolate Company to tell us a bit about them, here’s what they had to say, "Our introduction to fine-quality chocolate came one day in the summer of 2013 while watching a cooking show on television which featured organic chocolate.
 The owner of the chocolate company was being interviewed.
 When he said that he started out making chocolate bars in his kitchen, it was like we were hit by a bolt of lightning!
 We looked at each other and said, 'We can do that!'

 We immediately drove down to the local co-op and bought a few bars of organic chocolate.
 When we tasted the bars, we said, 'Maybe we can do even better.
 Let's try it!'